-TARP Assets: We are seeking to acquire one or more portfolios of perpetual preferred stock issued by community banks under the U.S. Treasury's TARP Capital Purchase Plan.
-Under TARP, more than 450 community banks issued in excess of \$10 billion of TARP Preferred in 2008 and 2009 and approximately \$2.5 billion in TARP Preferred issued by approximately 170 institutions remains outstanding.
-The U.S. Treasury is in the process of selling its TARP Preferred holdings through an auction process in which we will seek to participate.
-We will also seek to purchase these securities through secondary market transactions.
-We believe that there are approximately 65 issuers in this program that meet our investment criteria, totaling approximately \$1 billion of target assets.
+TARP Assets: We own and may continue to own one or more portfolios of perpetual preferred stock issued by community banks under the U.S. Treasury's TARP Capital Purchase Plan.
+Under TARP, more than 450 community banks issued in excess of \$10 billion of TARP Preferred in 2008 and 2009 and approximately \$840 million in TARP Preferred issued by approximately 70 institutions and held by the U.S. Treasury remains outstanding, of which approximately \$410 million in TARP Preferred issued by approximately 40 institutions are currently paying a dividend.
+The U.S. Treasury is in the process of selling its TARP Preferred holdings through an auction process in which we will seek to participate; however, in light of the limited number of TARP Preferred held by the U.S. Treasury we believe our ability to participate in the U.S. Treasury's auction process is likely to diminish significantly in the future.
+We intend to purchase these securities through secondary market transactions.
+We believe that there are approximately 35 issuers in this program that meet our investment criteria, totaling approximately \$350 million of target assets.

 According to the U.S. Treasury, the TARP Capital Purchase Program was launched to stabilize the financial system by providing capital to viable financial institutions of all sizes throughout the nation.
 The Capital Purchase Program was designed to bolster the capital position of viable institutions of all sizes and to build confidence in these institutions and the financial system as a whole.
-Treasury initially committed more than one third of all TARP funding, \$250 billion, to the Capital Purchase Program, which was later reduced to \$218 billion in March 2009.
-At the end of the investment period for the program, Treasury had invested approximately \$205 billion under the Capital Purchase Program in 707 financial institutions in 48 states, including more than 450 small and community banks and 22 certified community development financial institutions.
-Treasury's investments through the Capital Purchase Program, made in the form of cumulative preferred stock or debt securities, generally pay Treasury a 5% dividend on preferred shares for the first five years and a 9% rate thereafter.
-In addition, Treasury received warrants to purchase common shares or other securities from the banks during the Capital Purchase Program investment period.
+The U.S. Treasury initially committed more than one-third of all TARP funding, \$250 billion, to the Capital Purchase Program, which was later reduced to \$218 billion in March 2009.
+At the end of the investment period for the program, the U.S. Treasury had invested approximately \$205 billion under the Capital Purchase Program in 707 financial institutions in 48 states, including more than 450 small and community banks and 22 certified community development financial institutions.
+The U.S. Treasury's investments through the Capital Purchase Program, made in the form of cumulative preferred stock or debt securities, generally pay the U.S. Treasury a 5% dividend on preferred shares for the first five years and a 9% rate thereafter.
+In addition, the U.S. Treasury received warrants to purchase common shares or other securities from the banks during the Capital Purchase Program investment period.
 The purpose of the additional securities was to enable taxpayers to reap additional returns on their investments as banks recovered.

-As reported in the Troubled Asset Relief Program (TARP): Monthly Report to Congress - September 2013, dated October 10, 2013, the total Capital Purchase Program Proceeds amounted to \$224.7 billion.
-In addition, the report states "today, every additional dollar recovered from Capital Purchase Program participants represents a positive return for taxpayers."
+As reported in the Troubled Asset Relief Program (TARP): Monthly Report to Congress - May 2014, dated June 10, 2014, total Capital Purchase Program (CPP) Proceeds amounted to \$225.2 billion as of May 31, 2014.
+In addition, the report states "Today, every dollar recovered from CPP participants represents an additional positive return for taxpayers."